In This Article

-Dark colours aren’t as common in Indian homes, but there are several ways to weave them into your house colour combination.
-The obvious way to use this wall paint colour would be to opt for furnishings in the same shade.
-In fact, if you love layering different shades of the same colour, it can even be one of the best interior house paint colours to experiment with.
+Dark home painting colour combinations aren’t common in Indian homes, but there are several ways to weave them into your house.
+The obvious way to use this paint colour for walls would be to opt for furnishings in the same shade.
+If you love layering different shades of the same colour, it can even be one of the best interior house colours to experiment with.

 #2: Dark Blue

-Among the darker house colour combinations contending for your interiors, we have deep sea blue.
+Among the darker paint colours for wall combinations contending for your interiors, we have deep sea blue.
 Though purple is known to be a regal colour, rich shades of dark blue can work just as well.
 You can go for dark blue house colours inside your living room, as a feature wall.
-Finish the look with some wall art, and you’re good to go!
+Finish the look with some wall art, and you are good to go!

 Although the colour is often synonymous with fast food chains to help stimulate hunger, it can work just as well in a house colour combination.
-However, while choosing house colours inside your home, avoid using bright red in bedrooms.
+However, when choosing paint colour for walls inside your home, avoid using bright red in bedrooms.
 This is because red is a stimulant that does not pair well in places that are meant for rest.

 Instead, use it as a home colour inside your living room.
 House paint colours inside your living room can be energetic and eye-catching, as this space is used recreationally.

-Moving on from the darker house paint colours inside your home, pastels are miracle workers for calming interiors.
+Moving on from the darker paint colour for walls inside your home, pastels are miracle workers for calming interiors.
 You can pair multiple of these shades together to form the ultimate house colour combination.
 What’s more, they don’t overpower the other home colours inside your room.